The E Major 7 chord is a less commonly known chord when first learning to play guitar. You may often see this written as E Maj 7 on sheet music.

 E Major 7 diagonal shape

-If your guitar suitable for playing past the 12th fret, here is one more E Major 7 chord starting on the 4th string, which comes from the open F Major 7 shape.
+If your is guitar suitable for playing past the 12th fret, here is one more E Major 7 chord starting on the 4th string, which comes from the open F Major 7 shape.
 This chord is easier to remember because of the diagonal shape across the top four strings.

 Wrapping up